EDUCBA

 angle of radian 2-4

 We can see how the PI() function can be passed as a parameter into the DEGREES function through the above screenshot.
 Using the PI() function, we can avoid the direct use of direct values.
-The PI() function can be divided as a suitable constant and then can be passed as a parameter in the DEGREES function.
-So, there are various ways to work with and use the DEGREES function, and the best-suited method should be employed for use.
+The PI() function can be divided as a suitable constant and then passed as a parameter in the DEGREES function.
+So, there are various ways to work with and use the DEGREES function, and the best-suited method should be employed.

 We can also pass a negative value in the DEGREES function.
-Negative angles just indicate a different direction of the way in which angles are measured.
-The following table shows how the DEGREES function returned the appropriate values for the negative angles too.
+Negative angles indicate a different direction of how angles are measured.
+The following table shows how the DEGREES function also returned the appropriate values for the negative angles.

 Negative values 3-1